-There are three types of necropsies available for VTH cases.
+There are two types of necropsies available for VTH cases.

-- 1. Complete Necropsy (Complete Diagnostic Workup)

-- 2. Gross Necropsy Only
+- 1. Complete Necropsy (Complete Diagnostic Workup) - 2.
+Teaching Necropsy

-- 3. Teaching Necropsy

 Complete Diagnostic Workup includes a necropsy with specimen collection appropriate for diagnostic tests deemed appropriate by the pathologist.
 This may include histopathology, bacteriology, parasitology, virology, molecular diagnostics, serology, clinical pathology, and toxicology.
-Gross Necropsy Only is an option usually selected when the cause of death is obvious, such as, displacement or trauma, and no additional testing is necessary.